Workers Exposed to Dermatitis Risk

 Metalworking fluid is used, when using machinery such as lathes and milling machines to lubricate and cool workpieces and is classed as a substance hazardous to health.
 Exposure to metalworking fluid can lead to the development of serious illness which can have serious, life-changing health effects, including dermatitis and asthma.

-During the investigation, HSE deemed that the company had failed to ensure adequate measures were in place to control exposure to metalworking fluids and had therefore exposed their employees to risk and the court agreed that Regulation 7(1) of the Control of Substances Hazardous to Health had been contravened.
+During an investigation, the HSE deemed that a company had failed to ensure adequate measures were in place to control exposure to metalworking fluids and had therefore exposed their employees to risk and the court agreed that Regulation 7(1) of the Control of Substances Hazardous to Health had been contravened.

 Appropriate controls that could have been used include well-fitting overalls, use of gloves when in contact with contaminated workpieces, avoidance of the use of airlines for cleaning activities, and the provision of an effective skincare regime.